SWarrener/waybar-metoffice/README.md

 ## Usage

-Install [waybar ](https://github.com/Alexays/Waybar) and python on your machine.
+Install [waybar](https://github.com/Alexays/Waybar) and python on your machine.

 Make an account for the [UK Met Office](https://datahub.metoffice.gov.uk/), the script will use about 50 requests per day, so the free account offers more than enough API requests.
-Copy your API key. (note the keys are over a thousand characters long, so make sure you have all of it).
+Copy your API key.
+(Note the keys are over a thousand characters long, so make sure you have all of it).

 Clone this repository `git clone https://github.com/SWarrener/waybar-metoffice.git`